How to Do a Website Audit Mindfully

 With years of SEO experience, we’ve discovered five secrets that can help your technical audit be even more effective.
 We’re excited to share them with you, so remember these tips because they’ll come in handy.

-- If you have a large site, we suggest that you prioritize your pages and start with the ones that are the most important to you.
-These could be the pages that drive the most traffic, leads, or conversions or those that are critical for brand awareness (home page, contact page, etc.).
+- If you have a large website, we suggest that you prioritize your pages and start with the ones that are the most important to you.
+These could be the pages that drive the most search traffic, leads, or conversions or those that are critical for brand awareness (home page, contact page, etc.).
 Once these pages are fine, you can proceed to the less important ones.
 You can identify such pages with the help of Google Analytics 4.

 - Use the Page Changes Monitor tool under the Website Audit module to track important pages and monitor the changes made to them.
 It’s in the left-hand navigation bar and detects any changes to the pages you add, such as title, description, headings, content, internal and external links, robots.txt, HTTP code, canonical URL, and so on.
 You’ll also get notifications about these updates.